 - Hourly aircraft hire rate including an instructor.

 - Landing fees, Touch & Go fees and approach fees for the entire course.

 - School membership fees.

 - Exam fees, including ground exams and flight test fees.

 As well as the above costs there are also a number of other fixed costs to take into account when making your calculations:

 - Class One medical fees costing upwards of £330.

 - Equipment and study materials.
 These can be purchased online and usually amount to approximately £600-£1000 depending on whether you decide to purchase your own headset, which on their own can cost as much as £600 for the advanced sets.

 - Examiner fees and licence issue fees, these can be found on the CAA Scheme of Charges document, by clicking here.

-Having taken all these costs into account an IR dependant upon your location and choice of school can cost between £12,000 and £16,000, this of course would be with the minimum 55 hours of training.
+Having taken all these costs into account an IR dependant upon your location and choice of school and also whether you are completing a single-engine or multi-engine rating and can cost between £14,000 and £18,000, this of course would be with the minimum 55 hours of training.